-4.8.10.4 Whereabouts for Athletes in a Testing pool should also be filed in ADAMS to enable better Testing coordination between Anti-Doping Organizations.
-An International Federation or a National Anti-Doping Organization may also request Whereabouts Filing schedules with more regular deadlines e.g., weekly, monthly or quarterly within their rules or procedures which better suit the needs and demands of Team Activities in the relevant sport(s).
+- 4.8.11.4 Whereabouts for Athletes in a Testing pool should also be filed in ADAMS to enable better Testing coordination between Anti- Doping Organizations.
+An International Federation or a National Anti-Doping Organization may also request Whereabouts Filing schedules with more regular deadlines e.g. weekly, monthly or quarterly within their rules or procedures which better suit the needs and demands of Team Activities in the relevant sport(s). - 4.8.11.5 Athletes designated for inclusion in a Testing pool shall be notified in advance by the Anti-Doping Organization must includeof their inclusion in its Registeredthe Testing pool, of the whereabouts requirements and the consequences that apply.

-- 4.8.10.5 Athletes designated for inclusion in a Testing pool shall be notified in advance by the International Federation and National Anti-Doping Organization of their inclusion in the Testing pool, the whereabouts requirements and the consequences that apply. - 4.8.11 Other Pool(s) - 4.8.11.1 International Federations and National Anti-Doping Organizations may implement other pool(s) for Athletes who do not meet the criteria of Article 4.5.2 and where diminishing whereabouts requirements may be defined by the International Federation and National Anti-Doping Organization.
-Athletes in such pool(s) are not subject to Code Article 2.4 Whereabouts Requirements. - 4.8.12 Selecting Athletes for the different whereabouts pools and coordination between International Federations and National Anti-Doping Organizations. - 4.8.12.1 Each International Federation and National Anti-Doping Organization has the discretion to select which Athlete goes into which type of whereabouts pool.
-However, the International Federation and National Anti-Doping Organization shall be able to demonstrate it hasthey have made a proper assessment of the relevant risks and of, the necessary prioritization in accordance with Articles 4.2 to 4.54.7, and that it hasthey have adopted appropriate criteria based on the results of that assessment.
-In particular, an Anti-Doping Organization whose Test Distribution Plan includes Testing during Out-of- Competition periods must have a Registered Testing Pool of Athletes who are required to comply with the Code Article 2.4 Whereabouts Requirements unless it can demonstrate that it is able to find those Athletes without requiring compliance with the Code Article 2.4 Whereabouts Requirements.
-In any event, however, there should not be more Athletes in a Registered Testing Pool than the - 4.8.12.2 Once an International Federation or and National Anti-Doping Organization in question plans (on its own or in agreed coordination with other Anti-Doping Organizations with Testing Authority over those Athletes) to test Out- of Competition at least three times a year.] - 4.8.5Anti-Doping Organizations with Testing Authority over an Athlete in a Registered Testing Pool should conduct Out-of-Competition Testing on that Athlete using the whereabouts information provided by the Athlete in accordance with the Code Article 2.4 Whereabouts Requirements.
-Any such Athlete who fails three times in any 12- month period to provide the required information about his/her whereabouts (a Filing Failure) and/or to be available for Testing at such whereabouts (a Missed Test) shall be liable for an anti-doping rule violation under Code Article2.4. - 4.8.6Where ADAMS is used to collect whereabouts information from Athletes in the Registered Testing Pool, then the names of those Athletes will automatically be available to WADA and other relevant-Anti-Doping Organizations, as required under Code Article 5.6.
-Otherwise, however, to comply with
+- 4.8.12 Other Pool those Athletes under its jurisdiction who are included in their(s) - 4.8.12.1 Anti-Doping Organizations may implement other pool(s) for Athletes who do not meet the criteria of Article 4.5.2 and where diminishing whereabouts requirements may be defined by the Anti-Doping Organization.
+Athletes in such pool(s) are not subject to Code Article 2.4 Whereabouts Requirements. - 4.8.13 Selecting Athletes for the different whereabouts pools and coordination between International Federations and National Anti-Doping Organizations. - 4.8.13.1 Each International Federation and National Anti-Doping Organization has the discretion to select which Athlete goes into which type of whereabouts pool.
+However, the International Federation and National Anti-Doping Organization shall be able to demonstrate it has made a proper assessment of the relevant risks and of the necessary prioritization in accordance with Articles 4.2 to 4.7, and that it has adopted appropriate criteria based on the results of that assessment. - 4.8.13.2 Once an International Federation's and National Anti-Doping Organization has selected Athletes for its Registered Testing Pool, or vice versa.
+In no event, however, may an Athlete be required to file different sets of whereabouts information with different_it shall share and maintain the list of Athletes through ADAMS with the relevant International Federation and National Anti-Doping Organizations.
+Instead, ifOrganization. - 4.8.13.3 If an Athlete is in one tier for his/herwhereabouts pool of their International Federation and another tierwhereabouts pool for his/hertheir National Anti-Doping Organization, he/shethey shall_file_their whereabouts and comply with whichever tierwhereabouts pool has the greater whereabouts requirements, and all - 4.8.13.4 Anti-Doping Organizations with Testing Authority_over him/her may access that information in order to locate him/her for Testing.]shall coordinate Athlete whereabouts pool selection, and Testing activities to avoid duplication, and maximize use of resources.
+As a result of such coordination and resource efficiencies, either the International Federation or National Anti-Doping Page 77 of 170